 your initial deposit *subject to change and depends on individual circumstances.

-Strategic Minerals plc (AIM: SML) is a UK registered resources company focused on the development and supply of iron ore – in particular magnetite - to the world’s industrial markets.
-The Company seeks a balance between near term marketable magnetite production assets and the significant capital gains growth associated with the...Read more
+Strategic Minerals plc (AIM: SML) is a UK registered resources company focused on development and supply of magnetite to the world’s industrial markets.
+Quoted on the London Stock Exchange’s AIM capture2market, the Company is currently developing a portfolio of production ready magnetite stockpiles that generate significant early...Read more

 Strategic Minerals deal with Glencore a "huge tick in the box" for CobreMarch 13 2012, 7:02am